-In 2018, the best Ultrabooks are thinner, lighter and more powerful than ever before, and devices like the Asus ZenBook 3 are a perfect example of the progress they’ve made.
-Who wouldn’t want a more portable laptop that’s powerful enough to handle most everyday tasks?
-It’s a compelling sales pitch made by the likes of Dell’s XPS 13 and the Apple MacBook and the Dell XPS 13.
+The best Ultrabooks keep getting thinner, lighter and more powerful – especially in 2018, and the Asus ZenBook 3 is a great example.
+Who doesn’t want a faster laptop that’s powerful enough to handle anything life throws at it?
+It’s a compelling sales pitch made by such devices as the Dell XPS 13 and the Apple MacBook and the Dell XPS 13.

 Here is the Asus Zenbook 3 configuration sent to TechRadar for review: